programminghistorian/ph-submissions/en/drafts/originals/analyzing-multilingual-text-nltk-spacy-stanza.md

 {'language': 'ru', 'score': 0.7142842829707301}
 ```

-We got similar, expected results with spaCy; note the confidence printed after the language guess is far lower for the multilingual sentence given that it contains more than one language.
+As expected, we got similar results with spaCy.
+Note that the confidence score (printed after the language guess) is far lower for the multilingual sentence, given that it contains more than one language.

-Now let's try Stanza, which has a built-in language identifier.
+Now let's try Stanza, which has a built-in language identifier:

 ```python
 # importing our models required for language detection